gcobb321/icloud3_v3_docs/docs/chapters/3_apple-acct.md

 **Step 3** - Import the devices in your Apple account

 ​	The devices in your account are read when you logged into the account.
-The device data is analyzed and the iCloud3 devicename and friendly name are assigned, the associated Apple account and Mobile App device are assigned and the devices is put into a tracked (iPhone, Watch), Monitored (iPad, Mac) or inactive (AirPods, other devices).
+The device data is analyzed and the iCloud3 devicename and friendly name are assigned, the associated Apple account and Mobile App device are assigned and each device is put into a Tracked (iPhone, Watch), Monitored (iPad, Mac) or Inactive (AirPods, other devices) category.
 The Tracked and Monitored devices are imported.

-**Step 4** - Review the imported devices and make and changes to the parameters that are desired.
+**Step 4** - Review the imported devices and make any changes to the parameters that are desired.

 ![](../screens/apple_acct/apple-acct-auth-import-devices-steps.png)